MicrosoftDocs/dataexplorer-docs/data-explorer/high-concurrency.md

 Use the following table schema design suggestions to minimize the CPU resources used:

-* Type ID columns as the string regardless of whether the values are numeric.
-This is because the indexing for string columns is much more sophisticated and will provide a much better filtering performance.
+* Type ID columns as strings regardless of whether the values are numeric.
+Indexing for string columns is more sophisticated than for numeric columns and provides better filtering performance.
 * Match the column data type optimally to the actual data stored in these columns.
 For example, don't store datetime values in a string column.
 * Avoid a large sparse table with many columns, and use dynamic columns to store sparse properties.
 * Store frequently used properties in their own column with a non-dynamic datatype.